Jakub-Pazio/go-with-tests/concurrency/notes.md

 # Concurrency Chapter

-Cool to see that first concurrency primitive this tutorial shows are channels and goroutines, not Mutexes.
-I agree with nearly all said in this chapter.
+Cool to see that first concurrency primitive this tutorial shows are channels and goroutines, not Mutexes I agree with nearly all said in this chapter